-4 Harvard University has committed to many waste reduction initiatives, including composting and reusable container programs by Dining Services.
+1 Harvard University has committed to many waste reduction initiatives, including composting and reusable container programs by Dining Services.
 For further information, see https://green.harvard.edu/commitment.

-- polystyrene products, other non-recyclable products or packaging, through means such as sustainable packaging initiatives. - 2.
+- 1. Vote in support of resolutions requesting that a company report to shareholders on efforts to manage and reduce the environmental impact of discarded non-recyclable, non-biodegradable packaging and related consumer-oriented materials, including plastic straws, polystyrene products, other non-recyclable products or packaging, through means such as sustainable packaging initiatives. - 2.
 Vote in support of resolutions requesting that a company report on efforts to manage and reduce the environmental impact of non-biodegradable pre-production plastics, such as pellets, granules, and powders, that persist in the environment.